 6. Bring a game

 If you don’t like making small talk (and many introverted people don’t), bring a game.
-You might find some like-minded people who are in the same boat.
+You might find some like-minded people who are in the same boat and would like to play.
 You might want to check with the host first, though.

 7. Use this opener: “how do you know the host?”